 Suites and bedrooms in the main house blend the elegance of period decor with all the comfort of modern facilities and there’s additional accommodation in the Club Rooms at Hunters Yard, which is where most of the day-to-day activities of the estate take place, and very close to the main house.

-While highly respected as a golfing destination – offering an 18-hole putting course in addition to the Jack Nicklaus-designed championship course - there is much more to this wonderfully relaxing hotel than golf: it is well located for exploring one of Ireland’s most beautiful regions and there is no shortage of things to do on the estate - gardens and woodlands to wander, new sports to try, the Spa & Health Club for pampering.
+But there is much more to this wonderfully relaxing hotel than golf: it is well located for exploring one of Ireland’s most beautiful regions and there is no shortage of things to do on the estate - gardens and woodlands to wander, new sports to try, the Spa & Health Club for pampering

 Mount Juliet is a top destination for activity breaks - there’s an equestrian centre and a range of Master Classes is offered in a number of disciplines, including fishing, painting, salsa and wellness.
-The hotel offers a choice of fine dining in the Lady Helen Dining Room (see below), or an attractive contemporary option in the stylish Kendals restaurant at Hunters Yard.
+The hotel offers a choice of fine dining in the Lady Helen Dining Room (see below), or an attractive contemporary option in the stylish Kendals restaurant at Hunters Yard (but see News below).
 The dining arrangements for residents are well planned, with a choice of restaurants on some nights and alternating openings midweek so there is always variety for guests staying more than one night.

 There is also self-catering accommodation, at The Rose Garden Lodges (close to Hunters Yard) and The Paddocks (at the tenth tee).